 The Chartreuse of 1945-1951 (Tarragona)

-The word "CAR" was a reference to "Cartujos" (or "Carthusian" in Spanish).
-A dedicated label can actually still be found on the back of some bottles of Chartreuse that came out during the 1945-1951 period, reminding the public of the existence of the monks' new eau-de-vie.
-Later, World War II became another huge thorn in the Carthusian Fathers' side, as exports to the United States were at an all-time low after 1945 (although the Cuba market was growing, since they bought Brandy in exchange for much needed sugar).
+World War II and the subsequent (and seemingly never-ending) sugar shortages were a real thorn in the Carthusian Fathers' side, as exports to the United States were at an all-time low after 1945 (although the Cuban market was growing, since they bought Brandy in exchange for the much needed sugar used to make Chartreuse liqueur).
 Until the 1950's, the sugar crisis was heavily weighing on the Spanish Chartreuse.
-In 1953, things were finally starting to look a bit brighter for the monks.Read more
+In 1953, things were finally starting to look a bit brighter for the monks, as the sales were going back up again.Read more